 In this advanced course students will move beyond just developing code based tools and applications.
 In this course students will be developing advanced tools and application that use graphic, animation and dynamic user interface.
 These applications usually acquire data from outside sources.
 Some or most of the critical content for the application will be provided by an external service.
 Such application could be a simple image gallery or navigation menu or a pipeline that puts a Flickr photos onto a Google map.
 This course looks into different third party services and a significant portion of the programming effort revolves around managing the APIs of these services.
 The modern developer, no matter whether they are doing their work on the client-side or server-side, needs to develop this style of development.
 REST, JSON, AJAX and other methods of speaking from a client or server app to a third party service.
 In addition students will be introduced to several techniques used in the industry for designing and creating graphic assets for this type of project.
 At the beginning students will be introduced to and start with client side apps in Edge Animate, Flash or plain HTML5 and single server application, then move on to more complex, multi-service mashups while going through essentials and techniques for creating optimized graphic assets for the same projects.
 Prerequisites: COMP 2130

-This advanced course covers the selection of intricate image elements, such as hair, eliminate background colours around selection edges, and automatically vary selection edges to create perfect masks with Photoshop’s different refinement tools.
-Students will learn how to remove any image detail or object with a content aware tool that fills in the space left behind while matching lighting, tone and noise, so that the image appears as if the removed content never existed.
-The course shows how to create photo-realistic or surreal HDR images with unprecedented speed, control and accuracy.
+In this advanced course students will select intricate image elements, such as hair, eliminate background colours around selection edges, and automatically vary selection edges to create perfect masks using Photoshop’s different refinement tools.
+Students will learn how to remove any image detail or object with a content-aware tool that fills in the space left behind while matching lighting, tone, and noise so that the image appears as if the removed content never existed.
+The course shows how to create photorealistic or surreal HDR images with unprecedented speed, control, and accuracy.
 Students will save and optimize images for different content environments.
 Prerequisites: MDIA 2190

 Professional Sales Skills